 It has come down to this.
 You could take some person off the street, give them a stick, and if they win faceoffs, they've just automatically become one of the most valuable members on the team.
 Heck, even pinch hitters in baseball, another specialized position, get to swing away at several pitches, but a dedicated FOGO player is only in for a few seconds on each faceoff.
 That hardly seems right now, does it?

-The rules make no real distinction between a dedicated faceoff player and a regular Lacrosse player, but there have been slight changes in an attempt to limit a great faceoff players dominance.
+The rules make no real distinction between a dedicated faceoff specialist and a regular Lacrosse player, but there have been slight changes in an attempt to limit a great faceoff players dominance.
 You can no longer take more than one step once you've clamped the ball down, which makes it a little tougher to get it out of the scrum, and the back of the stick can no longer be used for picking up and/or carrying the ball.
 Does it help?
 Sure it helps, but it doesn't change much, and faceoff specialists still rule the scrum.

 The bottom line here is this.
 Whether you are a fan or a foe, it doesn't matter.
-The faceoff is one of the most important parts of the game of Lacrosse, it's not going anywhere, and you either accept it and work to better yourself or your team, or plan on losing a lot.
+The faceoff specialist is one of the most important parts of the game of Lacrosse, it's not going anywhere, and you either accept it and work to better yourself or your team, or plan on losing a lot.
 That choice is yours.